openstack/heat/README.rst

 multiple cloud applications implementing well-known standards such as AWS CloudFormation and TOSCA.

-Currently the developers are focusing on AWS CloudFormations but are watching the development of the TOSCA specification.
+Currently the developers are focusing on AWS CloudFormation but are watching the development of the TOSCA specification.

 Why heat?
 It makes the clouds rise and keeps them there.